tbreuss/my-website/README.md

     php -S localhost:9999 -t web/

-Please note, that the database is not included.
+Please note, that the database schema and the photos are not included in this repo.